rohith50/SlicerNNInteractive/README.md

 If you would like to use a different port, say `1627`, replace `--port 1527` with `--port 1627`.

+> [!NOTE]
-When starting the server, you can ignore the message `nnUNet_raw is not defined [...] how to set this up.`.
+> When starting the server, you can ignore the message `nnUNet_raw is not defined [...] how to set this up.`.
 Setting up these environment variables is not necessary when using `SlicerNNInteractive`.

 ### Client side: Installation in 3D Slicer